 At suffolkfoodie we have·a wide range of hospitality qualifications, experience and skills.
 It includes working in the industry for many years, cooking, food writing and related hospitality business enterprises.
 We like good home-made food, are fussy about what we eat but·this doesn't mean fine dining -we are just as happy with a good stew or a burger from a street food stall.

-johny cakes (Claire) has lived, eaten and cooked in the UK and sometimes goes to the Caribbean, but not in a 'living on a luxury yacht' kind of way.
-Johny has taught cookery to children in schools, to adults as an evening class, worked as a food taster for a research company, has written about food for local media and began to write the original suffolkfoodie blog long before street food was the trend it is now.
-Johny also has a life-threatening addiction to hot sauce and makes it in Barbuda.
+Claire Frank has lived, eaten and cooked in the UK and sometimes goes to the Caribbean, but not in a 'living on a luxury yacht' kind of way.
+Claire has taught cookery to children in schools, to adults as an evening class, worked as a food taster for a research company, has written about food for local media and began to write the original suffolkfoodie blog long before street food was the trend it is now.
+Claire also has a life-threatening addiction to hot sauce and makes it in Barbuda.